 The IWG has absolute focus on ensuring Australia’s First Nation Peoples can benefit from the various components of the FSC system.
 To this end, the IWG has identified three existing community aspirations that align with FSC’s values:

-- Increase Indigenous engagement in the management of Australia’s forests as well as the forest and wood products sector.
+- Increase First Nations engagement in the management of Australia’s forests as well as the forest and wood products sector.

 - Forest management that delivers economic, social, cultural and environmental benefits to local First Nations Peoples’ communities.